johannhuang/Qia-Web-Browser-Libraries/README.md

 As a summary, there are currently 4 modules in this package.

 * Qia.Text
 	* MarkDownText
+* Qia.Layout
-* Qia.LayoutHelper
+* Qia.KeyboardShortcut
-* Qia.KeyboardShortcutHelper
+	* KeyboardShortcutHelper
 * Qia.Audio
 	* AudioPlayer

 ## Installation